Connect with others who understand.

 4. Explaining a Hallucination Isn’t Real May Help

-If a person is seeing things or hearing voices but has insight, you can explain that the hallucination isn’t real.
+If a person is experiencing hallucinations but has insight (the ability to recognize that these perceptions aren’t real), you can explain that they are hallucinations.
 One member shared this strategy when helping their spouse: “I just talk with him about what he is seeing and then show him that nothing is there.
 I never try to pretend what he sees is real.”

 Another caregiver wrote, “If his hallucinations are during the day, I will tell him he is hallucinating and ask him to show me where or what is the problem.
 That way he ends up seeing there is nothing there.”